ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 This document describes a search request

-this is work in progress....
+This is work in progress....

 ### Structure